 Composer: Dmitri Shostakovich

-How about the combination of the finest composer with one of the greatest cello artist?
-Yes, we are talking about Dmitri Shostakovich’s composition with the very fine artist Mstislav Rostropovich.
-It was written in the spring of 1966, and performed in the fall of the same year.
+Dmitri Shostakovich wrote this cello concerto in the spring of 1966, and performed in the fall of the same year.
 Utilizing unusual solo instruments – such as wood blocks, the tambourine, and the xylophone – Shostakovich brings a jarring but satisfying contrast between the cello and percussive instruments.
 The concerto is an example of the fairly symmetrical concerto, as it opens with a quiet, brooding cello line, and ends just as quietly.